 It means a variety of things including Many Stone Houses, The Land of Mountain Lions, and Straight Up Steep.

 The northern half of Yosemite National Park is located in the eastern portion of the county.

 Other federal lands include Stanislaus National Park, the Bureau of Land Management Lands, and Native American reservations.

-As such, if you’re looking to buy land in California in this region, you’ll want to do research and see how these other federally protected lands may impact your purchase.
+As such, if you’re looking for land for sale in California in this region, you’ll want to do research and see how these other federally protected lands may impact your purchase.

 15. Siskiyou County, California

 Lowest priced property on LandWatch at the time this article was written: .25 acres for $2,500